 2. “Do You Want Me to Stay & Keep You Company?”

 This is good to ask because it makes it feel okay to need company.
-It can be hard to ask for what you need when you’re anxious and sometimes just the presence of someone can be really helpful.
+It can be hard to ask for what you need when you’re anxious, and sometimes, the presence of someone can be really helpful.
 Spending time with someone, even in silence, can help coregulate them.

 3. “Your Feelings Are Valid”

-This is helpful because people who express anxiety often feel like their emotions are invalid, wrong, or crazy.
+This is a positive message for someone with anxiety because they often feel like their emotions are invalid, wrong, or crazy.
 They often will overthink their thoughts and start going in circles.
 Letting them know that what they feel is valid can be grounding and normalizing.

 4. “This Feeling Will Pass”